Skip to main content

 This capability is available on all paid plans.

-The HackerAI Local Sandbox Client (@hackerai/local) creates a secure connection between your device and HackerAI.
-Once running, Agent Mode can:
+The HackerAI Local Sandbox Client (@hackerai/local) opens a secure connection between your computer and HackerAI.
+While it’s running, Agent Mode can:

-• Use local network visibility for scanning and testing
+• Use your machine’s network visibility for scanning and testing (subject to your OS and permissions)

 1. Get Your Token

-This token links your local machine to your account.
+That token links this machine to your HackerAI account.

 2. Install and Start the Local Agent